creativecommons/reversionary-rights/README.md

 Do not copy the contributor's name into these if they have not selected the option to receive credit.

-To export data from these sheets, choose the File > Download as > Comma-separated values (.csv, current sheet).
+To export data from these sheets, run `./scripts/overwrite-data.sh` as described above.

-To move them into position, copy and rename them. e.g.

-    Downloads/legislation - Sheet1.csv

-should be copied to

-    jekyll/_data/legislation.csv

-Jekyll doesn't like spaces in names, so we rename the files in this way.

 ## CSV Documents in _data